Naza-Kanu7/Naza-Kanu7/README.md

 - 👋 Hi, I’m @Naza-Kanu7
-- 👀 I’m interested in data science
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning data analysis
+- 🌱 I’m currently learning and practicing web development
-- 💞️ I’m looking to collaborate on data science trainings
+- 💞️ I’m looking to collaborate on Web development projects
 - 📫 How to reach me 07046013444 on WhatsApp

 <!---